The Laplace transform of the lognormal distribution: Series approximations and numerical computation of

-In the first two subsections, we present an asymptotic series and an asymptotic sum (with respect to the parameter $\sigma$), both of which may be used to compute $\varphi$ on $\mathbb{C}\setminus(-\infty,0]$.
-In the third subsection, we briefly discuss the computation of $\varphi$ by way of numerical integration.
-In the last subsection, we provide numerical results obtained using the asymptotic approximations, and present the error using numerical integration as a benchmark.
+In the first subsection we present series approximations which may be used to compute $\phi$ on $\C\setminus(-\infty,0]$.
+In the second subsection, we present numerical results using the series approximations and compare the error using numerical integration as a benchmark.